 The "Embiggening": Marvel's Muslim Ms. Marvel and American Myth

-Resha, Adrienne, Middle Eastern and South Asian Languages and Cultures, University of Virginia
+Resha, Adrienne, Middle Eastern and South Asian Studies - Graduate School of Arts and Sciences, University of Virginia

 Al-Samman, Hanadi, Middle Eastern and South Asian Languages and Cultures, University of Virginia